bxparks/AceSegment/README.md

                     +---------+
 ```

-The `LedMatrixDualShiftRegister` configuration is the following.
+The `LedMatrixDualHc595` configuration is the following.
 Let's use
 `HardSpiInterface` this time:

 ```C++